Family law solicitor, Alex Jury, discusses the issues surrounding divorced or separated parents, and taking children on holiday abroad.

 This means that if you wish to take your children on holiday and the other parent does not give that consent you will not be able to take them unless one of the following applies:

-If you do not have the other parent’s consent, you can make an application to the Court.
+If you do not have the other parent’s consent, you can make an application for a Specific Issue Order to the Court.
 When considering an application, a Judge will consider what is in the best interests of the children and this will be the Court’s paramount concern.
 Generally, the Courts are unlikely to prevent a child from going on holiday with a parent as a holiday is on the face of it is usually an enjoyable experience, and in the children’s best interests.

 By planning the holiday early, you can give the other parent lots of notice so they can make their own arrangements to spend time with the children.
-If a holiday is likely to be a contentious issue there is time for the parents to be able to seek legal advice and seek to resolve the issue or in a worse case scenario, make an application to the Court.
+If a holiday is likely to be a contentious issue there is time for the parents to be able to seek legal advice and seek to resolve the issue or in a worse case scenario, make an application to the Court, which may take several months.

 The family solicitors at Holmes & Hills offer a one hour fixed fee initial appointment to discuss any legal matter relating to child arrangements.
 This time allows you to explain to your solicitor your current situation.
-Your solicitor will provide you with initial advice with regard to the law and advise the steps and options available to you.
+Your solicitor will provide you with initial family law advice and advise the steps and options available to you.

 Call us on 01206 593933 today to speak with one of our family law team.